Measurement Setup

 Event snippet copy

-Works with your Star Tag to track conversions.
-Create your Star Tag first to get this code.
+Works with your Google Tag to track conversions.
+Create your Google Tag first to get this code.

 A few iterations of the headline and subhead copy for the event snippet.